PowerPointLabs/PowerPointLabs-Website/_docs/animation-lab.md

 ### <a class="anchor-bookmark" id="move-shapes-together"></a> Moving Shapes Together

 The easiest way to have many shapes moving together as one is to group them first.
-This can be done by selecting the shapes (either through the selection pane or by `Ctrl+click`ing them), right-clicking, and selecting `Group`.
+This can be done by selecting the shapes (either through the selection pane or by `ctrl-click`ing them), right-clicking, and selecting `Group`.

 ## <a class="anchor-bookmark" id="animate-in-slide"></a> Animate In Slide
 ![]({{ site.baseurl }}/img/docs/animation-lab-9.png)